How to Open Big CSV Files – an Ultimate Guide

 Explore and Clean Your Data:

-- Adjust parsing options if necessary in the bottom options panel, for example, the character encoding, and separator character.
+- Adjust parsing options if necessary in the bottom options panel, for example, the character encoding and separator character.

 - Use filters and other options to explore data.